User Manual for MOLSCAT, BOUND and FIELD, Version 2025.0: programs for quantum scattering properties and bound states of interacting pairs of atoms and molecules: Principal changes in version 2020.0

 \BOUND\ can now calculate the expectation value of the operator for an external field and use it to evaluate the derivative of the bound-state energy with respect to field, for both the absolute energy and the energy relative to threshold.

-The potential routine \file{vstar-Tiemann.f} and its associated data modules, which implement interaction potentials for alkali-metal pairs that use the functional form of Tiemann and coworkers (section \ref{detail:Tiemann}), have been generalised to allow the use of potential parameters that do not give exact continuity at the matching points.
+The potential routines and data modules that implement the functional form of the Hannover group (section \ref{detail:Hannover}) for diatomic potential-energy curves have been generalised to allow the use of potential parameters that do not give exact continuity at the matching points.
 This is not generally recommended, but it allows the use of potential parameters exactly as published for comparison with other routines.

 A new structure has been introduced to allow reinitialisation of the potential routine for each set of external fields.
 The default behaviour is unchanged, but the reinitialisation may be used to interpret a scaling factor \var{SCALAM} (treated as a field) as a chosen linear or non-linear potential parameter.
 This allows use of the built-in convergence capabilities of \MOLSCAT\ or \FIELD\ to adjust the parameter to reproduce precisely a required value of an observable quantity such as a resonance position or bound-state energy.